petru-braha/YP-compiler/README.md

 ## Features

+- TDD - this project is a test-driven development

 - C's main functions in our program is named master:
     - the program begins by calling master
     - master() doesn't return any value